lagartoflojo/spine.jqmobile/README.md

-Note that our App controller extends Spine.Controller, as this controller is not associated with a ```data-role='page'``` element, and, as you can see below, it's the Cars controller extends Spine.JQMobileController.
+Note that our App controller extends Spine.Controller, as this controller is not associated with a ```data-role='page'``` element, and, as you can see below, it's the Cars controller that extends Spine.JQMobileController.

 The route values don't start with a pound (\#), but when we call ```@navigate```, we put the pound there.